azmainalfi22/Pharmazine/COMPLETE_FEATURE_LIST.md

-# 📋 COMPLETE FEATURE LIST - SHARKAR FEED & MEDICINE
+# 📋 COMPLETE FEATURE LIST - SHARKAR PHARMACY

 ## ✅ ALL FEATURES IMPLEMENTED AND TESTED